 You know, I don't think it goes very far.

-We know where all the violence took place in deep blue cities run by Democrats for decades, uh states that have been run by Democrats for decades.
+We know where all the violence took place in deep blue cities run by Democrats for decades, states that have been run by Democrats for decades.

-You know, this this is a fallacy.
+You know, this is a fallacy.

 I often say this.